What is a mutual fund? Basics, pros and cons

 Why should I have a diversified portfolio?

-Diversification, or spreading your assets among a variety of investments, can helps mitigate the potential risk and volatility of owning a single stock or investment.
+Diversification, or spreading your assets among a variety of investments, can help mitigate the potential risk and volatility of owning a single stock or investment.
 A diversified portfolio can increase your opportunities for achieving long-term growth — but that diversification does not guarantee a profit or prevent losses to your portfolio.

 As with any investment type, there are pros and cons with any form of mutual funds investment.
-An Ameriprise financial advisor can help you determine if mutual funds are right for you to help you meet the financial goals.
+An Ameriprise financial advisor can help you determine if mutual funds are right for you to help you meet your financial goals.

 Or, request an appointment online to speak with an advisor.